 The School is committed to equal opportunities and admits students across the full spectrum of academic abilities.
 The aim is that the School should broadly reflect the community of Greater London.
-All students have equal access to the curriculum and there is a learning support programme for students with additional learning needs.
+All students have equal access to the curriculum and there is support for students with additional learning needs.